If you require any help or advice please call in and see us in the Graduate School Office, 8 Forest Grove or email email@example.com

 Forms relating to the final submission of work

-In accordance with the Research Degree and Diploma Regulations [14.7] candidates of MPhil, PhD and Professional Doctorate awards are required to provide the University with two hardbound copies of the final submission for deposit in the National Library of Wales and the University Library, plus one electronic copy submitted on CD-ROM for deposit in the University’s Research Repository.
-The electronic copy of the thesis must be identical to the final version of the printed copies and submitted as one file on a CD-ROM.
+In accordance with the Research Degree and Diploma Regulations [14.7] candidates of MPhil, PhD and Professional Doctorate awards are required to provide the University with one hardbound copy of the final submission for deposit in the National Library of Wales and plus one electronic copy submitted on a memory stick for deposit in the University’s Research Repository.
+The electronic copy of the thesis must be identical to the final version of the printed copy and submitted as a single PDF file.
 Please ensure the following documents accompany your hardbound thesis:

 - Declaration Form for submission